<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 1. Forecast Customer Acquisition

-Forecasting the number of customers you might get is crucial for every subscription revenue model template.
+Forecasting the number of customers you might get is crucial for building a subscription revenue model template.
 You can start by putting the expected number of subscribers for every month in a spreadsheet.

 You can even break down the subscribers’ monthly count into the following categories in your template: